Citizens of Delaware Who Served the Confederacy

 ~ Jacobs, Edward Richards; 9th Virginia Cavalry, Co.
 "H".
 Enlisted in Ashland, Virginia on June 3rd, 1861.
 Discharged October 9th, 1861 due to chronic kidney problems.
 Other Info: Resident of Bridgeville, Delaware.

 ~ Johns, John S.; Confederate chaplain and Episcopal bishop; 4th Bishop of Virginia who swore in Confederate President Jefferson Davis (on February 22, 1862) and General Robert E. Lee into the Episcopal church.
-Born July 10, 1796 in New Castle County, Delaware and died April 5, 1876 in Fairfax County, Virginia (reference: Kensey Johns Family Bible).
+Born July 10th, 1796 in New Castle County, Delaware and died April 5th, 1876 in Fairfax County, Virginia (reference: Kensey Johns Family Bible).
 He had two sons who were officers in the Confederate army.
 His mother, Ann Van Dyke Johns, was the daughter of former Delaware governor, Nicholas Van Dyke.
+He entered as a student to the Newark College at September 1st, 1848 and was honorably dismissed from the college in July 19th, 1849.

 (Reference: "Delaware Civil War Centennial" dated 1964.)